RBGE-Herbarium/RBGE-Herbarium.github.io/docs/digitisation-at-rbge/pre-digitisation-conservation.md

 - Please remove any old rusty paperclips yourself (replace with a new brass one if necessary).
 You can also replace pins in capsules with a paperclip.
 - Put each specimen for repair in a flimsy (paper folded like a species cover), with a completed repairs slip paperclipped on, and put it in your ‘Specimens for repair’ box.
-- Kate Eden will collect them weekly and return them to your ‘Completed repairs’ box asap for you to lay away.
+- These will be collected weekly and returned to your ‘Completed repairs’ box asap for you to lay away.
-- If your ‘For repair’ box is filling up very quickly, please let Kate know as we may decide to record  some repairs for completion at a later date.
+- If your ‘For repair’ box is filling up very quickly, we may decide to record some repairs for completion at a later date.

 ## Using protective covers for specimens